lubna-edrees/Activity-log/README.md

 }
 ```
 - alogarithm for making a good a logarith:
-  - always start with a `naiive alogorathim` and make it works, normally slow.
+  - always start with a `naiive alogarithm` and make it works, normally slow.
   - next find a standard toolbox to help you:
     - greedy alogarithm.
     - divide and conqur.
     - dynamic programming.
+  - optimize your alogarithm.

 ## Fri 10-April-2020